skrysmanski/devlog/content/articles/dotnet/cppcli-cheat-sheet.md

 |Fields with native type                                    | Yes (direct and pointer)     | Only pointer             |
 |Fields with managed type                                   | value types directly; handles via `gcroot` (see below) | Values types and handles |

-//Important:// Passing pointers of native types across assembly (dll) boundaries requires some more work.
+*Important:* Passing pointers of native types across assembly (dll) boundaries requires some more work.
 See [[1832]] for more information.

 To be able to store a handle as field in a native class, wrap it in a [gcroot](http://msdn.microsoft.com/library/481fa11f.aspx) instance, like so: `gcroot<String^> m_myMember`.